yohaoyu/data-analytics-visualization/projects.md

     - What are the main variables of interest?
     - Are you focusing on patterns within a single variable, or associations between multiple variables?
     - Provide the source(s) of your datasets.
-3. What data analysis and/or visualization techniques you are planning to use?
+3. What data analysis and/or visualization techniques are you planning to use?
 Be as specific as you can!
 4. What are the expected results of your projects by the end of this quarter?
-5. What are the potential implications of your findings for real estate practice, policy, or broader data science community?
+5. What are the potential implications of your findings for real estate practice, policy, or the broader data science community?

 Your project proposal should be submitted as a single PDF per group, no longer than 2 pages (ideally 1), and must list the names of all group members.
-The current deadline for the proposal is November 12, but I encourgae you to submit it as early as possible!
+The current deadline for the proposal is November 12, but I encourage you to submit it as early as possible!

-### Draft Work Presentation
+## Draft Work Presentation

 In the last week, each group will prepare a 6-8 minute presentation that covers:
 - State the overarching research question/motivation for your analysis
-- Describe data sources you use for your final project
+- Describe the data sources you use for your final project
 - How you have, and plan to, clean and refine your data
 - Explain the data analysis and/or visualization techniques you applied
 - Rough results of analysis and/or visualization
-- Any problems or challenge you have so far
+- Any problems or challenges you have had so far

 You do not need to prepare formal slides for the presentation.
-Instead, focus on clearly explaining your work so that your classmates can understand your approach and agree with your findings.The class and myself will provide preliminary feedback on your work as well as how to appropriately wrangle your data sources.
+Instead, focus on clearly explaining your work so that your classmates can understand your approach and agree with your findings.
+The class and I will provide preliminary feedback on your work as well as how to appropriately wrangle your data sources.
 I expect that the feedback from myself and your classmates will be incorporated into your final project.

-Attendance during day of presentations is required, as well as constructive comments and evaluations to your peers.
+Attendance during the day of presentations is required, as well as constructive comments and evaluations to your peers.

-### Final Delivery
+## Final Delivery

 The final project may take any format (e.g., written report, website/HTML, dashboard, or poster) as long as it clearly communicates your analysis and findings.
 However, no matter what format your final delivery takes, you should include the following components: